Academic Travel

 Academic Travel Participation

-• All students, including study abroad, are required to participate in Academic Travel, which is a fully integrated part of the regular curriculum at Franklin University Switzerland.
+All students, including study abroad, are required to participate in Academic Travel, which is a fully integrated part of the regular curriculum at Franklin University Switzerland.
 The degree requirement for Academic Travel is normally fulfilled by successful participation in four three-credit Academic Travel classes.
 Students must enroll in an Academic Travel class each semester until they complete the required number of travels.
+Exceptional situations should be addressed with the Dean of Academic Affairs.

-• Once students have completed their four required three-credit Academic Travel courses, they may continue to take advantage of Franklin’s signature program as an integrated part of their studies.
+- Once students have completed their four required three-credit Academic Travel courses, they may continue to take advantage of Franklin’s signature program as an integrated part of their studies.
 Students then have the option to participate in one- or three-credit Academic Travel courses, depending on what best suits their academic program needs and interests.
 Three-credit travel courses may count as general electives, Global Responsibility core requirements, and/or major electives.
 One-credit Academic Travel courses count as general electives.

-• For transfer students coming to Franklin with 30 or more credits, a minimum of three consecutive, three-credit Academic Travel classes is required.
+- For transfer students coming to Franklin with 30 or more credits, a minimum of three consecutive, three-credit Academic Travel classes is required.
 For transfer students with 60 credits, a minimum of two three-credit Academic Travel classes is required.

-• Students cannot normally complete an Academic Travel course without participating in the actual travel.
+- Students cannot normally complete an Academic Travel course without participating in the actual travel.
 Exceptional situations should be addressed with the Dean of Academic Affairs.

-• Auditing of any Academic Travel course (one- or three-credit) is not permitted
+- Auditing of any Academic Travel course (one- or three-credit) is not permitted.

-• Non-compliance with the class attendance policy will result in removal from the travel portion of the course and a failing grade for the class.
+- Non-compliance with the class attendance policy will result in removal from the travel portion of the course and a failing grade for the class.

 Withdrawal from Academic Travel courses